 Plus, if your event or production needs any extras, such as catering, A/V equipment, camera and lighting gear, and more, contact the Concierge service.
 This dedicated crew will source the goods from local vendors and deliver it to you at your warehouse!

-Now, without further ado, here are our 10 favorite warehouses:
+Now, without further ado, here are our 10 favorite warehouses in NYC:

-This almost-600-square-foot loft has brick walls and raw wood floors with a nice, weathered look.
-With 16 windows and 4 large skylights, this space gets plenty of natural light too.
-Overall, what you get here is a large open space, perfect for a yoga retreat, wedding ceremony, or a daylong photoshoot.
+This almost 7,000-square-foot loft has brick walls and raw wood floors with a nice, weathered look.
+With polished cement floors, exposed pipelines, ductwork, and tumbled brick walls and columns, you have plenty to work with.
+It also boasts a prep kitchen and colonial-style window grilles.
 You can dress it up or down as much as you’d like, and it can accommodate up to 150 people without much fuss.